Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Discussion

+Previous researches such as \cite{lehmann2005automatic} recommend images using the nearest neighbor algorithm, as was done in other research independently of medical imaging~\cite{siradjuddin2019feature, shakarami2020efficient, lehmann2005automatic}.
+Respect this work, our model is based on \gls{cnn}, that have emerged as the state-of-the-art in \gls{cv} tasks \cite{bhatt2021cnn}.

+The work of \cite{tarjoman2013implementation} proposes a simple feature extraction method using \gls{svm}~\cite{cortes1995support} and the Grey Level Co-occurrence Matrix as the main input of each image.
+A similar approximation was followed in \cite{kumar2016adapting}, where \gls{svm} is used as the descriptor generator mechanism, in this case using different features of the liver images.
+Finally, using the weighted nearest neighbor~\cite{cover1967nearest} a query classification is produced.
+The presented architecture differs from this approximation in the usage of the whole image as the input for the model.
+By using the Grey Level Co-occurrence Matrix in \cite{tarjoman2013implementation} the textural information of the image is maintained, but it could lead to huge information loss.
+Using the complete image provides our model all the information from where it can learn the relevant features of each image.

+The work presented in~\cite{kobayashi2021decomposing} proposes a \gls{cbir} scheme based on \glspl{ae} to extract the most important features of brain tumor images.
+This work uses three different \gls{ae} that generate three different image descriptors, one focused on the healthy features of the image, the other on the tumor area, and the last one uses the information from the entire image.
+Using these different outputs, researchers can disentangle the normal and abnormal characteristics of the query to provide a controlled recommendation.
+This work combines \gls{dl} techniques and traditional medical \gls{cbir} to recommend similar database images given a certain query.
+The architecture proposed in this research is dependent on the availability of segmentation labels, which can be difficult to obtain.
+Our work differs from this by using less costly labels opening up the possibility of applying the model to new cases.

+The results show that the presented architecture can extract from the brain \glspl{mr} information about the anatomy of the patient and the presence and composition of tumors simultaneously, outperforming previous solutions.
+Respect \cite{kobayashi2021decomposing}, there is an improvement in Sørensen-Dice coefficient from 0.448 to 0.474 while reducing the cost of the training labels.
+The recommendations suggest that the inclusion of the classification output enriches the image descriptor, while not losing structural information of the anatomy of the patient.
+It is specially interesting to observe that, although anatomical information of the patients is not available, the model can recommend cases with similar healthy structures.

-The results of the model improve the previous work by obtaining better results in both retrieving cases with similar pathologies and balancing both anatomical and abnormal features of each case.
-In view of the results, \gls{mocae} is considered the best alternative to develop a \gls{cdss} specialized in medical imaging recommendation.
+Summarizing, the model's results improve the previous work by obtaining better results in both retrieving cases with similar pathologies and balancing both anatomical and abnormal features of each case.
+Given the results, \gls{mocae} is considered the best alternative to develop a \gls{cdss} specialized in medical imaging recommendation.
+In this sense, this AI model could become a helpful tool for clinicians to make more accurate image diagnoses and make more proper decisions avoiding some subjective biases.